deltafront/CompanyB_Modules/Common/README.md

 ## Common

 ### Purpose
-This module contains reusable components for consumption by other modules and applications.
+This package contains reusable components for consumption by other modules and applications.

 ### Utilities
 The following utility classes are available via this module.
 For each of the following modules, consult the JavaDocs